teracow/googliser/README.md

 ---
 **To-Do List:**

-- Create temp dir with PID so that multiple copies of googliser can be run.
 - Check if target directory already has .list file present.
 Prompt to remove or overwrite?
 - Move debug file into target directory?
 - Increase results_max to 800 ~ 1200?
 Need to get next results page.